 1. Flower Shoulder Tattoo

 Flower tattoos are one of the most popular choices when it comes to shoulder designs, and that is because of their beauty and versatility.
 There are so many different flowers to choose from, each with its unique meaning.
-That said, in general, floral ink represents beauty, love, and life.
-Your chosen bloom can alter the symbolism slightly though, for example, the gladiolus flower is associated with family, while the peony is connected to good fortune and honor.
+That said, floral ink generally represents beauty, love, and life.
+Your chosen bloom can alter the symbolism slightly; for example, the gladiolus flower is associated with family, while the peony is connected to good fortune and honor.
 Deciding to get a flower piece is also an incredibly feminine option and looks great with big and small tats and black or colored ink.